Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

     $ docker cp app.py <container id>:/srv/src/app.py
     $ docker restart <container id>

-NOTE XXX: The patch for the layer1-port-owncloud services provided in the linked PR will not work: the service entry in the db was created when the k8s service was created, and so, it will contain a wrong refresh_url.
+NOTE: The patch for the layer1-port-owncloud services provided in the linked PR will not work: the service entry in the db was created when the k8s service was created, and so, it will contain a wrong refresh_url.